boots-edu/textbook/source/original/week7.md

 _An Exception _ is the process of responding to the occurrence of exceptions – anomalous or exceptional conditions at run time\.

-Interesting\, but what’s the point\.
-Let’s consider the code for our drawing program again\.
+Interesting\, but what's the point\.
+Let's consider the code for our drawing program again\.

 Valid color values in our program are numbers between 0 and 255\.
 What happens if we try to create a color with different values?